 529 Plans Are a Useful Vehicle for Education Savings

 As parents and students consider their postsecondary options, the best course of action is to save as much as possible as early as possible.
 Earnings in 529 plans are tax-deferred, and you won’t pay federal income taxes on distributions if they’re used for qualified educational expenses such as tuition and fees; room and board; books, supplies, and equipment required for enrollment or attendance; and computer and technology needs.3 Investment decisions can be simplified under 529 plans, which have portfolios that adjust asset allocations based on a student’s target enrollment date, becoming less aggressive as college approaches.
 “As with other long-term investment goals, saving early—even if it’s only a little bit at a time—helps maximize the opportunity for growth,” says Young.

-Parents with the means to save more money can take advantage of another benefit related to 529 accounts: You can make a one-year contribution of up to five times the maximum annual amount allowed by the IRS under the gift tax exclusion (for 2021, that means $15,000 multiplied by five, or up to $75,000 in total).
-As long as you don’t make any additional contributions over the next four years, you can avoid paying gift taxes or using the lifetime gift exemption.
+Parents with the means to save more money can take advantage of another benefit related to 529 accounts: You can make a one-year contribution of up to five times the maximum annual amount allowed by the IRS under the gift tax exclusion (for 2023, that means $17,000 multiplied by five, or up to $85,000 in total).
+As long as you don’t make any additional contributions or gifts over the next four years, you can avoid paying gift taxes or using the lifetime gift exemption.
 It’s also important to note that anyone can contribute to a 529 on a child’s behalf, so grandparents, other relatives, and even close family friends may use them to give the gift of education.

 Focus on Controlling What You Can